You may also like

 This is the main part of learning how to make purple sea moss gel.
 Put the soft, rinsed sea moss into your blender.
 Add fresh filtered water.

 Start with about 1 cup of water for every 1 cup of soaked sea moss.
 You can always add more water if needed, but you cannot take it out.
-The natural purple hue from the raw purple sea moss is now clearly visible.
-Put the blended mixture into a clean glass jar, seal it, and keep it in the fridge overnight for the gel to properly set.
+Start blending on low, then work up to higher speed.
+Stop every so often to scrape down the sides with a spatula.
+Keep at it until the mixture is smooth with no chunks left.
 This generally takes between one and two minutes.

 The end result should appear as a thick, uniform liquid.
-The natural purple hue from the raw purple sea moss becomes visible clearly now.
+The purple colour from the raw sea moss really shows up at this stage.

 Step 5: Refrigerate Overnight

 Transfer the blended mixture into a clean glass jar, seal it, and refrigerate overnight to allow the gel to set properly.
-This allows the gel to set properly and lets any extra moisture evaporate.
 In the morning, put the lid on tight.

 The gel will thicken as it cools.
-Next morning, you can find a smooth purple sea moss gel ready for you to use.
+By morning, you will have a smooth purple sea moss gel ready to use.

 How Long Does Purple Sea Moss Gel Last?

-Regular sea moss gel should be kept in a sealed glass jar in the refrigerator and consumed within 1 to 2 weeks to maintain the best quality.
+Plain sea moss gel should be stored in a sealed glass jar in the refrigerator and used within one to two weeks for best quality..
 Always use a clean, dry spoon when removing gel.
 This prevents bacteria from getting into the jar.
 If the gel starts to smell bad or if you see mould, throw it away.

 You can also freeze sea moss gel.
 Pour the mixture into your ice cube trays and freeze it until solid.
 Once the cubes have frozen, take them out and put them in a freezer bag for storage.